The coarse index class with support: Construction of the index class

-given by Proposition \ref{lem:sdfbi23} (applied to the members $U[A]$ of $\{A\}$ for a cofinal subfamily of invariant entourages $U$ of $X$ such that $U[A]$ is nice for some invariant entourage and hence very proper by Proposition \ref{regioogergregreg}) and Theorem \ref{fwefiwjfeiooi234234324434e}.
-Putting these homomorphisms and isomorphisms together we get a well-defined homomorphism
+where the first is given by Proposition \ref{lem:sdfbi23} (applied to the members $U[A]$ of $\{A\}$ for a cofinal subfamily of invariant entourages $U$ of $X$ such that $U[A]$ is nice for some invariant entourage and hence very proper by Proposition \ref{regioogergregreg}), and the second is Theorem \ref{fwefiwjfeiooi234234324434en}.

 \begin{ddd}[Coarse index class with support] The index class of $\Dirac $ with support on $A$ is defined by \end{ddd}